 What’s Your Experience Been?

 Have you had successful treatment for PTSD?
 What worked for you?
 And if you haven’t yet received treatment, did you find this article helpful?
 Is there anything else would you want someone to know, if they suspect they may have PTSD?
-Have you had good PTSD therapy in Essex?
+Have you had good PTSD therapy?
 Do let us know in the comments below!

 Further Reading/ Resources

 Website & Community for C-PTSD: Out of the Storm